microsoft/playwright/docs/ci.md

 - [Running headful](#running-headful)
 <!-- GEN:stop -->

+## Introduction

+3 steps to get your tests running on CI:

-Broadly, configuration on CI involves **ensuring system dependencies** are in place, **installing Playwright and browsers** (typically with `npm install`), and **running tests** (typically with `npm test`).
-Windows and macOS build agents do not require any additional system dependencies.
-Linux build agents can require additional dependencies, depending on the Linux distribution.
+1. **Ensure CI agent can run browsers**: Use [our Docker image](docker/README.md) in Linux agents.
+Windows and macOS agents do not require any additional dependencies.
+1. **Install Playwright**: In most projects, this would be done with `npm ci` (or `npm install`).
+Playwright would install the relevant browsers automatically.
+1. **Run your tests**: Use `npm test` or equivalent to execute your tests.

 ## CI configurations